Best Ever Nut Bread

 Directions

-Yellow split pea purée: rinse 1 cup (250 mL) dry yellow split peas under cool running water.
-Place rinsed peas in a medium saucepan with 1 1/2 cups (625 mL) water, bring to a boil, reduce heat, cover and simmer for 45 minutes.
+Yellow split pea purée: rinse dry split peas under cool running water and place in a medium saucepan with 2 1/2 cups (625 mL) water, bring to a boil, reduce heat, cover and simmer for 45 minutes.
 Cool slightly and do not drain.
 In small batches, mash or purée cooked peas with a food processor, blender or potato masher until the consistency of canned pumpkin.
 Add more water 1 Tbsp (15 mL) at a time to reach desired consistency.
 Set aside.
+Makes 2 cups split pea puree.

 Preheat oven to 350°F (180°C).

 Cream together butter and sugar.
 Beat in eggs, one at a time.
-Add split pea purée and water.
+Add split pea purée and 2/3 cup (150 mL) water.

 In a separate bowl, sift together dry ingredients, except nuts.
 Stir into creamed mixture along with chopped nuts.

 Bake in 2 well-greased 5 x 9-inch (13 x 23 cm) loaf pans for 60-70 minutes.
-When a toothpick inserted into the centre of loaf comes out clean, the bread is done.
-Cool loaves and store in airtight plastic bags.
+The bread is done when a toothpick inserted into the center of loaf comes out clean.
+Cool loaves in pans for 5 minutes, then remove to wire racks to cook completely.
+Store in airtight containers.

 Wonder if you could substitute whole wheat flour for part or all of the flour?